stephengold/Minie/README.md

   for decomposing meshes into convex hulls
 + Riccardo Balbo (aka "riccardo") for creating and licensing the [V-HACD Java Bindings Project][vhacdBindings]
++ "ndebruyn" for early testing of Minie on Android platforms
 + Adam T. Ryder (aka "tryder") for creating and licensing the [jME-TTF] rendering system
 + Paul Speed, for helpful insights